Asian Salad Dressing

 1. Add all ingredients to a small mixing bowl.

-3. Transfer the Asian dressing to a carafe and allow the mixture to sit for 10 minutes to give the flavors an ample opportunity to combine.
+3. Transfer the dressing to a carafe.
+Allow the mixture to sit for 10 minutes so the flavors can combine.

-4. Serve with Chinese chicken salad or use as a flavorful chicken marinade.
+4. Serve it with this Chinese chicken salad, or use it as a flavorful chicken marinade.

 Notes